anupcowkur/Reservoir/README.md

 NO!
 This is a cache.
 You should store stuff in here that is good to have around, but you wouldn't mind if they were to be removed.
 SharedPreferences are meant to store user preferences which is not something you want to lose.

 # Sample
-Check out the [sample application](https://github.com/anupcowkur/Reservoir/tree/master/Sample) for example of typical usage.
+Check out the [sample application tests](https://github.com/anupcowkur/Reservoir/blob/master/Sample/src/androidTest/java/com/anupcowkur/reservoir/ReservoirTest.java) for complete examples of API usage.

 # Contributing
 Contributions welcome via Github pull requests.